DuPage County Juvenile Crimes Attorney

 What Illinois Law Says

-Illinois considers offenders to be juveniles depending on type of offense and age at the time the offense was committed.
-For a misdemeanor, the age is 17 or younger; for a felony it is 16 or younger.
+Illinois considers offenders to be juveniles depending on the type of offense and age at the time the offense was committed.
+For a misdemeanor, the age is 17 or younger; for a felony, it is 16 or younger.

 The Juvenile Justice Process

-• Judge Conferencing — At a 402 conference, the judge, prosecutor and juvenile defense lawyer discuss the case without the child or parents.
-The judge cannot dismiss the case, but can offer “Continuance Under Supervision,” and order things like work training and community service.
-The child will avoid being adjudicated “Delinquent,” the equivalent of a conviction, and automatic expungement will destroy the child’s record within 60 days.
+During a 402 conference, the judge, prosecutor, and juvenile defense lawyer deliberate on the case without the child or parents present.
+While the judge lacks the authority to dismiss the case outright, they can propose a “Continuance Under Supervision,” incorporating directives such as work training and community service.
+Opting for this route enables the child to avoid being adjudicated as “Delinquent,” the equivalent of a conviction, with automatic expungement erasing the record within 60 days.

 If there is no separate facility for juveniles, they may be housed with adults as long as they are kept separate from adult inmates with a sight and sound barrier.
 Convictions can result in a permanent record, affecting education and career opportunities.

-Get Help From A Juvenile Crimes Attorney At Wolfe & Stec, Ltd.
+Get Help From a Juvenile Crimes Attorney at Wolfe & Stec

 Attorney Marc Wolfe